Karthik-d-k/c-pro/docs/index.md

 ## Exercises

-Navigate to `docs` folder for the solutions.
+Navigate to `Docs` folder for the solutions.